gvwilson/sensibleadventures/nardica/nardica.md

-She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she discovered that her friend had relayed what she'd said to her First and Second.
+She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she learned that her friend had relayed what she'd said to her First and Second.
-"We don't keep secrets on each other,"
+"We don't keep secrets on achother,"
 Honesty had said with a shrug.
 "Y'ain't aright along that,
 best we part ways now."
 So Iffy had forgiven her,
-secretly relieved that someone knew she was different---even by clone standards---and didn't seem to care.
+secretly relieved that her best and only friend knew she was different but didn't seem to care.

-When Iffy handed back the box of drones,
+When Iffy handed back the box of squares,
 Honesty's First waved her away.
 "Not much use t'us if we can't turn 'em on," she said, though Iffy knew the little rotors would be worth a week's grocery bill if they were pried out and sold as parts.
 "If anythin' comes t' mind,
-you come by an' gi's the scutch, aright?
+you come by an' gi's a scutch, aright?
 An' even if nothin' does,
 we's alluz happy t'have one more fer dinner or a sleepover."
 She winked broadly.

-"Thanks," Iffy mumbled,
+"Thanks," Iffy mumbled.
-uncomfortable as always with kindness.
+Her upbringing had taught her how to rig sails in heavy weather and mend engines older than her foster parents, but not what to do when people were kind to her.
 She drained the last of her tea.
-"I gotta get back t' help Aunt Naggie do th' shopping."
+"I oughta get back t' help Aunt Naggie an' th' shopping."

 "Sure," Honesty said.
 "But you'll come along after an' eat?"
 She poked Iffy in the ribs.
-"Y'always too skinny."
+"Y'always maw skinny."

 Iffy blushed.
 "I'll ask," she said,
 mumbling again.

-Honesty smiled.
+Honesty hooked her arm through Iffy's again.
-"Aright.
+"Bonza.
 I'll walk you out."

 They held hands all the way up the canal.